triinlutsoja/WoTech-Team20-repository/README.md

 Hello!
 I am Liisa, my daily work background is in retail and purchase work, product assortment and analysis etc. I also want to start a new career.
 The IT field seems so big and broad that maybe I can fit in too.

+Hi, this is Kintija.
+I'm trying out Triin's method for adding changes, but I'm using notepad to edit text instead.

 <>